nayutaco/lns_arduino_library/setup_ln.md

 ### 2. Connect to other node that you want to open channel with

-   Connect Raspberry Pi to peer node and open channel from the peer, because Raspberry Pi might not have a Global IP address.
+   Connect Raspberry Pi to peer node and open a channel from the peer, because Raspberry Pi might not have the Global IP address.

    1. Decide the peer node
       You need decide the peer node.
 Your options are;